Nuitka/Nuitka-website/doc/posts/nuitka-release-063.rst

  Summary
 *********

-With the many organisational changes in place, my normal work is expected to resume for after and yield quicker improvements now.
+With the many organizational changes in place, my normal work is expected to resume for after and yield quicker improvements now.

 It is also important that people are now enabled to contribute to the